shipwright-io/website/content/en/docs/api/buildrun.md

 ### Defining the ServiceAccount

 A `BuildRun` resource can define a serviceaccount to use.
-Usually this SA will host all related secrets referenced on the `Build` resource, for example:
+Usually, this SA will host all related secrets referenced on the `Build` resource, for example:

 ```yaml
 apiVersion: shipwright.io/v1alpha1